Shuaaaaaaaa/AWS-CLF-C02/AWS-SAA-C03.md

 - Low-cost storage for data accessed monthly that requires milliseconds retrieval
 ### One Zone-IA: infrequent access
 - Infrequently accessed data in a single Availability Zone (AZ) for cost savings
+- usually as a backup in another Region for disaster recovery
 ### Glacier Instant Retrieval: archive
 - Low-cost storage for long-lived data, with retrieval in milliseconds
 ### Glacier Flexible Retrieval: archive